-1. The Sonoma County Community Development Commission (SCCDC) staffs the Board.
+1. The Sonoma County Department of Health Services (DHS) staffs the Board.
 Staff responsibilities include assisting the Board in meeting all of its responsibilities.
-The Commission will be the custodian of all Continuum of Care, Board and committee documentation and records.
+The DHS will be the custodian of all Continuum of Care, Board and committee documentation and records.

-See Appendix B for further information on protocols for the Board and Committees
+See Appendix B for further information on protocols for the Board and Committees.